-Foreword 1
+roteword · • • • • .
+1

-Chapter 1 - The Basics 2
+Chapter 1 - The Basics .
+2

-What Is Privacy?
+What Is Privacy? .
+2

-Why Is Privacy Important?
+Why Is Privacy Important? .
+2

-The Impact of Computer Technology on Privacy
+The Impact of Computer Technology on Privacy .
+3

-What Is the Role of This Document?
+What Is The Role of This Document? . .
+4

-Chapter 2 - Privacy Protection Principles 6
+Chapter 2 - Privacy Protection Principles .
+6

-Recognition and Respect for Privacy 7
+Recognition and Respect for Privacy

-Openness 7
+Openness

-Purpose Specification 7
+Purpose Specification

 Collection Limitations

-Notification 8
+Notification .
+8

-Use 8
+Use

-Right of Access 8
+Right of Access

 Right of Correction

 Accuracy

 Disclosure

-Retention and Disposal 9
+Retention and Disposal

 Security

-Aggregation 10

 Accountability

-Contractual Agreements 10
+Contractual Agreements

-Anonymity and Pseudonymity 11
+Anonymity and Psuedonymity

-Chapter 3 - Privacy Assessment Checklist 12
+Chapter 3 - Privacy Assessment Checklist 11

-Description of the Proposed System Based on Advanced Cards
+Description of the Proposed Advanced Card Application

-Security of Multiple Sources of Information

-Description of the Personal Information to be Collected 13
+Description of the Personal Information to be Collected

 Purpose of the Collection

-How is Notice of Collection Given and Informed Consent Obtained?
+How is Notice of Collection Given and Informed Consent Obtained

 Method of Collection

 Duration of the Collection of Personal Information

 Accuracy

 Method of Storage

 Key Personnel

 Description of Procedures for Access and Correction

 Procedures for Complaints and Appeals of Denial of Access or Correction

-Security

-•
+Security , • • 13

-Chapter 4 - Privacy and Your Application .
-18
+Chapter 4 - Privacy And Your Application 16

 During the Design and Development of the Application

-Rules for Multiple Application Systems
+9 • • • 5

-Chapter 5 - The Process of Implementing Privacy .
-20
+Chapter 5 - The Process of Implementing Privacy

 Protection of Privacy as a Corporate Strategy

 The Corporate Planning Phase

 Documenting the Privacy Protection Policies and Procedures Phase

-Maintaining the Privacy Protection Phase .
-21
+Maintaining the Privacy Protection Phase

-Conclusion 22

 Conclusion

-Appendices .
-23
+Appendices

-Appendix A - OECD Guidelines .
-25
+Appendix A: Guidelines Governing the Protection of Privacy and Transborder Flows of

+Personal Data

+Appendix B: Data Field Checklist

-Appendix B - Privacy Protection Assessment Checklist .
-27
+Appendix C: Privacy Protection Assessment Checklist

-Appendix C - Data Field Checklist .
-31

-Glossary .
-32
+Glossary

 Bibliography